jlwebuser/imageutil/README.md

 <strong>makelst.py</strong> - reads a directoy of jpg and txt files that are of the yolo_mark format transforms to stdout a LST file that can be input   to im2rec.py so you can make a mxnet REC file for training or validation...

+<strong>cleanupnames.py - scan a directory for all .jpg and associated yolo_mark .txt files and copy to a new directory with a new base filename.

 <h2>mirrorxyz.py</h2>